cleversonfdo/house_rocket_sales/README.md

 - Get the data on kaggle
 - Group the houses by region (zipcode)
 - Find the price median by region
-- Suggest the houses with prices below median and are in good condition (>3)
+- Suggest the houses wich are in good condition (>3) with the corresponding profit

 ### 3.3.2 Once the house was purchased, what is the best moment to sell it and for what price?

 - Group the houses bay region and by sazonality (summer, inter)
-- Find the median price by region and sazonality
+- Find the median price by region (zipcode)
-- If the house is sold in the sazonality, the sell price can be 30% above the purchase price
+- If price is above the median of that region, the sell price can be 10% above the purchase price
-- If the house is sold out of the sazonality, the sell price can be 10% above the purchase price
+- If price is below the median of that region, the sell price can be 30% above the purchase price

 # 4. Data Insights